-Data sent using any protocol without encryption can be captured and analysed the same way to obtain some interesting details.
+Data sent using any protocol without encryption can be captured and analyzed the same way to obtain some interesting details.
 Depending on the protocol being used, the data may be located in a different format.
-Let us see another example with File transfer protocol.
+Let us see another example with file transfer protocol.

 Once again launch Wireshark and listen on all interfaces and apply the filter as ftp this time as shown below.

 To be able to capture some FTP traffic using Wireshark, open your terminal and connect to the ftp.slackware.com as shown below.

 Specify the user: anonymous and any password of your choice and then hit enter and go back to the Wireshark window.
 The captured FTP traffic should look as follows.